Calidore String Quartet

-Inon Barnatan and the Calidore Quartet bring a spontaneous vibrancy back to Bach with their sensuous interpretations of the baroque master’s keyboard concertos.
+Inon Barnatan and the Calidore String Quartet bring a spontaneous vibrancy back to Bach with their sensuous interpretations of the baroque master’s keyboard concertos.

 “One of the most admired pianists of his generation” (New York Times), Inon Barnatan is celebrated for his poetic sensibility, musical intelligence, and consummate artistry.
 He is the recipient of both a prestigious 2009 Avery Fisher Career Grant and Lincoln Center’s 2015 Martin E. Segal Award, which recognizes “young artists of exceptional accomplishment.”
 He was recently named the new Music Director of the La Jolla Music Society Summerfest, beginning in 2019.

 A regular soloist with many of the world’s foremost orchestras and conductors, the Israeli pianist recently completed his third and final season as the inaugural Artist-in-Association of the New York Philharmonic.
 After his recent debuts with the Leipzig Gewandhaus Orchestra, Hong Kong Philharmonic, and Chicago, Baltimore, and Seattle Symphonies, he opened the season with the Los Angeles Philharmonic at the Hollywood Bowl, and made recent debuts with both the London and Helsinki Philharmonic Orchestras.